Christianity in Ethiopia: Jesuit missionaries

-In 1441 some Ethiopian monks travelled from Jerusalem to attend the Council in Florence which discussed possible union between the Catholic and Greek Orthodox churches.
+In 1441 some Ethiopian monks traveled from Jerusalem to attend the Council in Florence which discussed possible union between the Catholic and Greek Orthodox churches.

 The arrival of the Christian monks caused something of a sensation.
 It began two centuries of contact in which there were hopes to bring the Ethiopians into the Catholic fold (the doctrinal problem was that they inclined to miaphysitism (considered a heresy by the Catholics) associated with the Coptic church of Egypt).
 In 1554 Jesuits arrived in Ethiopia to be joined in 1603 by Pedro Páez, a Spanish missionary of such energy and zeal that he has been called the second apostle of Ethiopia (Frumentius being the first).
 The Jesuits were expelled in 1633 which was then followed by two centuries of more isolation until the second half of the 19th century.

 Orthodox Tewahedo

+The Ethiopian Orthodox Tewahedo Church dates back to the introduction of Christianity to the country in 330, and in 2022 it has between 36 million and 49.8 million adherents in Ethiopia.